Electron scattering from aminoacetonitrile: effects of polarisation-correlation and basis-set on cross section: Results and Discussions

 \subsection{Excitation cross section}

-The electronic excitation cross sections of aminoacetonitrile into the lowest singlet and triplet electronic states were calculated using the $R$-matrix method with both the 6-311G* and cc-pVTZ basis sets, and the results are presented in figure \ref{fig7.8}.
-The graphs exhibit several distinct threshold behaviors and resonance-enhanced features between 7 and 10 eV.
+The electronic excitation cross sections of aminoacetonitrile into the lowest singlet and triplet electronic states were calculated for both the 6-311G* and cc-pVTZ basis sets, and the results are presented in figure \ref{fig4}.
+The graphs exhibit several distinct threshold behaviours and resonance-enhanced features between 7 and 10 eV.
 The excitation processes are symmetry-resolved in the upper panels and summed in the lower panels for the two basis sets.

 For the 6-311G* basis, the excitation cross sections are relatively small in magnitude, with most channels contributing less than $0.15 \, \text{\AA}^{2}$.
 The dominant contribution arises from the triplet $^{3}A'$ state, which shows a broad increase above threshold and weak resonant modulations around 8.5–9.5 eV.
 Other channels, such as $^{3}A''$ and $^{1}A'$, contribute smaller stepwise increases at higher energies.
 The total excitation cross section for 6-311G* rises gradually with energy, reaching about $0.45 \, \text{\AA}^{2}$ at 10 eV, and shows several modest shoulders that reflect the threshold of individual target states.